FedeTe/Final-Project-Sensor-Fusion-and-Object-Tracking/README.md

 [measurements.py](measurements.py)

 ## Step 1
-In this step I've implemented EKF for a 6D input; in order to do so I've derived the equations and adapted the code from the previous excercise to fit input dimensions.
+In this step I've implemented EKF for Lidar data only; in order to do so I've derived the equations and adapted the code from the previous excercise to fit input dimensions, which is 6D.

 ```
 F = np.matrix([[1, 0, 0, dt, 0, 0],